 Program

-Our department has active research programs in a diverse range of sub-disciplines.
-We have three areas of particular focus and strength:
+The Department of Biology at USask has active research programs in a diverse range of sub-disciplines.
+There are three areas of particular focus and strength:

 • Structure and function